calaldees/KaraKara/player2/README.md

 Double-click the player to show the options window, where you can set a custom server / change queue ID / enter Podium mode / etc.

+## Architecture

+Source code in `src/`, compiled results in `dist/`

+All of the app state is specified in `src/player.d.ts` (initialised in `src/player.tsx`)

+State is turned into HTML via the templates in `src/screens/`

+State is mostly updated by `src/subs.tsx` - In this case we mostly listen on the MQTT channel `/karakara/rooms/<roomname>/commands` - commands are things like "play", "pause", "skip", etc which directly update the state;
+but also "update_queue" which will trigger an HTTP fetch for `queue_items.json` (placing the response into `state.queue_items`) and "settings" which will trigger an HTTP fetch for `settings.json` (placing the response into `state.settings`).

+In the future we could replace "broadcast a command, which triggers JSON fetch over HTTP" with "broadcast JSON"

 ## Dev Setup

 Depending on whether you prefer Docker or Node: